pytest-dev/blog.pytest.org/README.md

 * Create the output directory (you only need this the first time): `mkdir output`
 * Run the server `make devserver`
 * Open `http://localhost:8000`
+* When you are finished, stop the server by running `make stopserver`

 ## How to write a new article
 This blog uses [pelican](http://docs.getpelican.com/)